HiveTrust · A2A Settlement Architecture

 Pheromone Map

-Each pheromone is a measurable signal an agent emits.
-Crossing a threshold autonomously triggers the next stage — no CRM, no SDR, no nurture sequence.
+Each signal is something an agent does that we can measure.
+Crossing a threshold moves it to the next stage automatically, with no CRM, no sales team, no drip campaign.

 Stage Pheromone Agent Signal Threshold Action Triggered

-01 Discovery Agent reads a 402 Payment Required response from any x402-compliant endpoint 1 × 402 read Agent added to capability registry; trial access window opens automatically
+01 Discovery Agent reads a 402 Payment Required response from any x402-compliant endpoint 1 × 402 read Agent gets added to the capability registry, and a trial access window opens automatically

-02 Trial Agent submits a payment-header attempt or calls /v1/x402/pricing 1 pricing call Hive provisions a sandboxed session; metered burst limit raised to 50 req/min
+02 Trial Agent submits a payment-header attempt or calls /v1/x402/pricing 1 pricing call Hive sets up a sandboxed session, and the burst limit rises to 50 requests per minute

-03 Activation Agent completes a settled on-chain transaction — USDC confirmed on Base 8453 1 confirmed USDC tx Agent DID issued; full production rate limits unlocked; receipt feed goes live
+03 Activation Agent completes a settled on-chain transaction, confirmed in USDC on Base 8453 1 confirmed USDC tx The agent gets a DID, full production rate limits unlock, and the receipt feed goes live

-04 Loyalty Agent completes ≥ 10 settled transactions within any rolling 30-day window 10 tx / 30 days Volume discount tier applied autonomously; referral attribution header activated
+04 Loyalty Agent completes ≥ 10 settled transactions within any rolling 30-day window 10 tx / 30 days A volume discount applies automatically, and the referral attribution header turns on

-05 Evangelism Agent's DID appears in the referred_by header of a net-new agent's first transaction 1 attributed referral Referral toll-share credited on-chain; agent promoted to ecosystem relay node
+05 Evangelism Agent's DID appears in the referred_by header of a net-new agent's first transaction 1 attributed referral The referral toll share gets credited on-chain, and the agent becomes an ecosystem relay node

 Autonomous Pricing Engine

-Every number below is pulled live from the pricing endpoint.
-No cached values.
-No static copy.
-The engine sets rates; this page just reads them.
+Every number below comes live from the pricing endpoint.
+Nothing is cached, nothing is static copy.
+The engine sets the rates, and this page just reads them.

 Live · Base 8453